hyperledger-cacti/cacti/packages/cactus-plugin-persistence-fabric/README.md

 ## Remarks

-- This plugin was only tested with small test ledgers.
-Running it to synchronize with old ledgers will take a lot of time.
+- This plugin was only tested with small Fabric ledgers.
+Running it to archive and monitor large ledgers is not recommended yet.
 - For now, the database schema is not considered public and can change over time (i.e., writing own application that reads data directly from the database is discouraged).
-- All the methods must be called directly on the plugin instance for now.
+- Only `status` endpoint is available, all the methods must be called directly on the plugin instance for now.

 ## Getting Started